 It took me a long time to realize that allowing my work to drag me down wasn’t in my long-term best interest.
 Work makes up the vast majority of our waking hours.

-Here are 10 signs you’re emotionally drained and some ideas for turning it around to feel energized, uplifted, and motivated instead:
+Here are 10 signs you’re emotionally drained and mentally exhausted:

 1. You dread going to work.

 Rather than feeling excited or happy to get up in the morning and begin your workday, you feel a sense of dread or anxiety.
 The thought of going into work almost makes you physically ill.